-- The blue napkin is made from repurposed Indigenous Mayan cotton skirts, naturally dyed using Mayan indigo
+- The blue napkin is made from repurposed cotton, naturally dyed using Mayan indigo from El Salvador and Guatemala

 - Made at an Indigenous Mayan women’s cooperative in Guatemala where the artisans are trained and paid a fair wage.
 Additionally, they receive workshops on nutrition, domestic violence, and valuing their work as women.